-The EFTA Working Group on Postal Services is responsible for the legislation contained in Annex XI of the EEA Agreement.
+The Working Group on Postal Services is responsible for the legislation on postal services contained in Annex XI of the EEA Agreement.

 The key legislation in this field is the Directive on Postal Services 97/67/EC which established a regulatory framework for European postal services.
 This Directive has been amended by Directive 2002/39/EC and Directive 2008/6/EC.